 2020-2021 Water Meter Replacement Program

-Update: Over 92 percent of the water meters in the Village of Glencoe have been replaced.
+Update: Nearly 95 percent of the water meters in the Village of Glencoe have been replaced as of March 2021.
 Water meter replacement appointment letters have been sent to all residents and businesses at this time.
 If you have not yet had your water meter replaced, please call United Meters at (877) 533-8964 immediately.
 This program is mandatory for every residential household and business in Glencoe.

 At this time, the online water utility customer portal has not yet been activated.
 Please continue to watch for program updates.